-Your smartphone is supposed to be smart.
+Your smartphone is supposed to be smart after all.

 Don’t worry.
 I’ve been there.
 And the good news is …

-Memory Improvement Exercises Make Everything Better
+Real Memory Improvement Exercises Make Everything Better

-It’s true.
-It’s not just about improving your memory.
+And it’s not just about improving your memory.
 It’s also about bringing a higher level of fitness to your mind.

 Far from it.